 In October of 2020, Amazon launched its own cloud gaming service into early access called Luna.
 Powered by Amazon Web Services (AWS), you can stream Windows 10 PC games over the internet.
 Games are not purchased instead you subscribe to game channels such as Luna+ or Ubisoft+.
 Each channel offers a variety of games to play.

-While Amazon Luna is not currently available in Canada, the service is expected to come to Canada later this year in 2021.
+While Amazon Luna is not currently available in Canada, the service is expected to come to Canada eventually.
 Read more about Amazon Luna.

 Take the next step